carpentries/docs.carpentries.org/source/resources/curriculum/lesson-pilots.md

 # Lesson Pilot Workshops
+**A note about _Instructors_ and _instructors_:** in most of this handbook we refer to Instructors, capitalised to indicate that this is a certified role within the community i.e. somebody who has completed Carpentries Instructor Training.
+Some of our handbook content about curriculum development makes reference to instructors (without capitalisation), to distinguish between those who teach a workshop but may not yet be certified Instructors.

 ## Purpose

-Teaching a lesson for the first time is very rewarding, but the experience of the Instructors and learners also identifies opportunities to address and further clarify parts of the content.
+Teaching a lesson for the first time is very rewarding, but the experience of the instructors and learners also identifies opportunities to address and further clarify parts of the content.
 This makes these early runs through a lesson, which we refer to as _lesson pilots_, crucial milestones in the development of a high-quality lesson.
-As well as teaching new and exciting skills to learners, the additional purpose of pilot workshops is to collect information and feedback that can be used to polish content and make the lesson more reusable by other Instructors (e.g. by recording accurate timings for episodes and exercises, expanding Instructor Notes, etc.).
+As well as teaching new and exciting skills to learners, the additional purpose of pilot workshops is to collect information and feedback that can be used to polish content and make the lesson more reusable by other instructors (e.g. by recording accurate timings for episodes and exercises, expanding Instructor Notes, etc.).

 ### Alpha and Beta Pilots

 The lesson development process includes pilot workshops at two different stages, which we refer to as _alpha_ and _beta_ pilots.
 Alpha pilots are the first workshops where the lesson is taught, almost always by some or all of the original developers of the lesson.

-After the feedback from these alpha pilots has been used to improve the lesson, it can enter the beta stage, where other Instructors - who did not have a major part in the previous development of the lesson - teach it and provide feedback.
+After the feedback from these alpha pilots has been used to improve the lesson, it can enter the beta stage, where other instructors - who did not have a major part in the previous development of the lesson - teach it and provide feedback.